 ARTIST BIOGRAPHY

-His work has been shown in several exhibitions both nationally and internationally, including Richmond, VA; Gainesville, FL; Gatlinburg, TN; and Ghana.
+Mensah’s work has been shown in several exhibitions, nationally and internationally, including Sarasota, FL; Richmond, VA; Gainesville, FL; Gatlinburg, TN; and Ghana.

-Mensah has earned several awards and fellowships, including the second-place award for the 2025 University of Florida Juried Exhibition, and the Windgate Fellowship, and he completed a residency at Arrowmont School of Arts and Crafts, etc.
+He has earned several awards and fellowships, including the Grinter Fellowship (upgraded to 12-month funding), the second-place award for the 2025 University of Florida Juried Exhibition, and the Windgate Fellowship, and he completed a residency at Arrowmont School of Arts and Crafts etc.

 His evolving career continues to make a profound impact on contemporary art.